All Products

 Access Control

 Select an access control method after you enable access control.
-Then, select an access control list (ACL) that is used as the whitelist or blacklist of the listener.
+Then, select an access control list (ACL) as the whitelist or blacklist of the listener.

-If a pay-by-bandwidth CLB instance is used, you can set the maximum bandwidth of each listener to limit the amount of network traffic forwarded by listeners.
+If the CLB instance is billed based on bandwidth usage, you can specify different maximum bandwidth values for different listeners.
+This limits the amount of traffic that can be forwarded by each listener.
 The sum of the maximum bandwidth of all listeners that are added to a CLB instance cannot exceed the maximum bandwidth of the CLB instance.
 By default, this feature is disabled and all listeners share the bandwidth of the CLB instance.
+For information about how CLB listeners share the bandwidth of the instance, see Enable bandwidth sharing among listeners of a CLB instance.

 Connection Timeout Period